By using this site, you agree to the Privacy Policy and Terms of Use.

 • Technology

-Reading: Pastor Chris Oyakhilome: One of Africa’s wealthiest pastors, whose quiet financial empire includes stake in Parallex Bank
+Reading: Chris Oyakhilome: One of Africa’s wealthiest pastors, whose quiet financial empire includes stake in Parallex Bank

 Share